This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 From the parking lot, there is an easy 0.6-mile one-way trail to the scenic overlook.
 You really don’t need a lot of time there.

-You can walk to certain viewpoints along the rim, but there is only a small section that is actually fenced.
+You can walk to certain viewpoints along the rim, but there is only a small section that is actually fenced off with a barrier.

 Standing on the edge of the high cliffs was quite scary.
 I was amazed at how many people would risk toppling off the edge just to take that coveted Instagram worthy photo.